Data Centers in Columbus

 Power Analysis

-- Power Grid Reliability: The regional power grid is well-engineered and stable.
-Data centers in the primary technology corridors are supported by redundant power feeds and multiple substations, ensuring high levels of uptime.
+Power Grid Reliability The power grid serving the Columbus data center market is well-engineered and reliable.
+Key data center clusters are supported by redundant power feeds from multiple substations, ensuring high levels of uptime for critical facilities.

 Market Access, Business & Tax Climate

-- Proximity To Key Business Districts: Columbus data centers are strategically located to serve the region's dense concentration of financial services, logistics, retail, and government entities.
+Proximity To Key Business Districts Data centers in Columbus are strategically located to serve Ohio's state government, major universities, and a high concentration of Fortune 500 companies in the finance, insurance, retail, and logistics sectors.
 This proximity enables low-latency performance for local business operations.

 Natural Disaster Risk